Lake Louise Hikes: 10 Trails We Recommend as Locals

 4. Lake Louise Lakeshore Trail

-It seems like most visitors to the world-famous Lake Louise area don’t venture much farther than the area between the Fairmont Chateau Lake Louise and the shoreline of Lake Louise.
+Each time we visit Lake Louise, we notice most visitors don’t venture much farther than the area between the Fairmont Chateau Lake Louise and the shoreline of Lake Louise.
 While this tremendously scenic spot is a must for anyone visiting the Lake Louise area, it’d be a shame if they didn’t go for a scenic walk along the lakeshore.

 A misty Chateau Lake Louise as seen from the far end of Lake Louise, Canada.

-Looking back at the Chateau from the far side of Lake Louise.
+Looking back at the Chateau from the far side of the Lake Louise lakeshore trail.

 Read More